 In February, a judge ruled Bill Cosby's June trial would only hear from one of the 13 accusers the prosecution sought to bring to the stand.

-On Monday — the first day of Cosby's trial for allegedly drugging and raping former Temple University employee Andrea Constand — the courtroom heard from that witness.
+On Monday — the first day of Cosby's trial for allegedly drugging and sexually assaulting former Temple University employee Andrea Constand — the courtroom heard from that witness.

 According to Jezebel, Kelly Johnson, who worked at the Hollywood agency representing Cosby at the time, testified that around 1996 Cosby had invited her to his Bel Air Hotel bungalow where he allegedly coerced her into taking a pill before sexually assaulting her.